ARICHI-FZ/NLP/README_Lab_3.md

 # Project Overview

-TThe primary objective of this lab is to gain proficiency in NLP language models utilizing the Sklearn library.his repository contains a series of Jupyter notebooks developed as part of an educational project focusing on data processing and text parsing using Python.
-One of the highlights of this project is the utilization of a pre-trained GloVe model tailored for Arabic text data to enhance linguistic analyses.
+The primary objective of this lab is to gain proficiency in NLP language models utilizing the Sklearn library.

 ## Notebooks Description